sunkapurah-pixel/youtube-growth-intelligence/README.md

 ## Problem
 Many YouTube creators face challenges such as:

--Not understanding why videos succeed or fail
+Not understanding why videos succeed or fail
--Lack of insights into views, likes, and engagement -Difficulty deciding what content to create next
+Lack of insights into views, likes, and engagement Difficulty deciding what content to create next
--No clear way to track channel growth
+No clear way to track channel growth
 ** Result: Slow or no channel growth